Mouse Podoplanin (PDPN) Protein

 Description

-Mouse PDPN Protein is a recombinant Mouse protein produced in a Prokaryotic expression system (E. coli).
+Mouse PDPN Protein is a recombinant Mouse protein expressed in E. coli.

 Documents del producto